microsoft/php-sdk-binary-tools/README.md

 ## Custom environment setup

 A sript called phpsdk-local.bat has to be put into the PHP SDK root.
 If present, it will be automatically picked up by the starter script.
 A template for such a script is included with the PHP SDK.
-This allows to meet any required preparations, that are not foreseen by the standard PHP SDK startup.
+This allows to automatically meet any required preparations, that are not foreseen by the standard PHP SDK startup.
 Be careful while creating your own phpsdk-local.
 It's your responsibility to ensure the regular PHP SDK startup isn't broken after phpsdk-local was injected into the startup process.

 ## Console emulator integration